Eight "Slight Edge" Principles for Teen Success

 Little Things Matter (Principle 1)

-“Little Things Matter” is the first principle from the book and the theme of the Wednesday, December 12th event at the Five Guys in Hyde Park.
+“Little Things Matter” is the first principle of The Slight Edge.
 The little things you do every day, whether positive or negative, will determine the kind of life you have.
-This chapter introduces the foundation of the slight edge: Simple actions repeated over time, will determine the life you lead.
+This chapter introduces the foundation of the book: Simple actions repeated over time, will determine the life you lead.
 This is the most basic point teens need to remember because it’s the starting point for everything else that follows.

 Attitude Is Everything (Principle 2)